kubernetes/kubernetes/docs/secrets.md

 username and password in the example above, before base64 encoding, are `value-1` and `value-2`, respectively, with carriage return and newline characters at the end.

+Create the secret using [`kubectl create`](kubectl-create.md).

+Once the secret is created, you can:
+  - create pods that automatically use it via a [Service Account](service_accounts.md).
+  - modify your pod specification to use the secret

+### Manually specifying a Secret to be Mounted on a Pod

-This is an example of a pod that uses a secret, in json format:
+This is an example of a pod that mounts a secret in a volume:
 ```json
 {
  "apiVersion": "v1",